 - a) Service Charges

 - (i) Property Rates

-- (ii) Water Sales

 - (iii) Refuse Removal Fees

-- (iv) Sewerage Fees

 - (v) Direct Income (other minor charges) such as building plan fees.

 Service charges shall be based on the tariff charges as agreed upon which will be effected by external factors such as inflation, government directives and policies, as well as the employment and affordability demographics of the population.
 The setting of tariffs of Lepelle-Nkumpi Municipality should be guided by the tariff policy.